by: Better Not Younger September 01, 2021 3 min read

 Retinol is one form of vitamin A, and it's a key player in human development and cellular differentiation.
 It is also crucial for:

-Your body will also produce more of this hair-friendly nutrient when consuming other forms of vitamin A through plant-based foods like spinach, kale, broccoli, carrots and cantaloupe.
+Your body will also produce more hair-friendly nutrients when consuming other forms of vitamin A through plant-based foods like spinach, kale, broccoli, carrots, and cantaloupe.

 An adequate bioavailability of retinol in your system is necessary for healthy hair production.
 There are several ways this form of vitamin A contributes to the hair growth process: